facing-dev/vue-facing-decorator/readme.md

 # Read me

-Designed for vue 3.
+Designed for vue 3, do the same work like [vue-class-component](https://github.com/vuejs/vue-class-component) and [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator).

+* Community desired vue class component with typescript decorators.
+* Safety.
+Transform es class to vue option api according to specifications.
+* Performance.
+Once transform on project loading, ready for everywhere.
+* Support both es class inherit and vue component extending.

 Welcome to suggest and contribute.
 Message me on github.

-Do the same work like [vue-class-component](https://github.com/vuejs/vue-class-component) and [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator) in vue 3.

 # Install